Rohingya refugees in Bangladesh: Closure of private schools

 On 13 December 2021, the Refugee Relief and Repatriation Commissioner announced that private schools in Rohingya camps are illegal as they lack government approval and must be shut down.
 Since then, government authorities have shut down multiple such community-based and home-based learning centres, including schools teaching Myanmar curriculum, and confiscated their assets.
 Some of these schools were created because UNICEF-run primary schools did not serve children between ages 14 and 18.

 The shutdowns are viewed as dangerous for the children, who are already vulnerable to crimes like drug-trafficking.
 Nur Khan Liton, of the human rights organization Ain O Salish Kendra, said, "when they go back to their homeland, the Rohingya people won't get any good jobs".

+Water, sanitation, hygiene (WASH), and waste management aid

+Following the large-scale displacement of Rohingya refugees into Bangladesh in 2017, efforts to improve water, sanitation, and hygiene (WASH) conditions have been undertaken by humanitarian organizations, NGOs, and the Bangladeshi government.
+Initiatives have focused on expanding clean water access, improving sanitation infrastructure, and promoting hygiene practices to mitigate health risks in the camps.
+In 2022, the Joint Response Plan (JRP) was introduced to coordinate the actions of 136 humanitarian organizations, including IOM and UNHCR, aiming to enhance WASH services in the refugee settlements.

+Evaluations of these interventions, often funded by aid organizations, have played a role in assessing their effectiveness.

+Water, sanitation, hygiene (WASH) aid

+Water supply aid

+The UNHCR, IOM, and UNICEF have led efforts to improve access to clean drinking water: